electrode-io/electrode-native/docs/cli/create-api-impl.md

 * The package descriptor of the API for which to create an API implementation project

 `[apiImplName]`
 * The name of the API implementation project.
-The API implementation name must only contain upper and/or lower case letters.
+The API implementation name must follow Electrode Native module name rules.
 * If name of the apiImpl is missing the apiName is converted to came case notation and numbers are removed if any.

 **Options**